 Note that if the SSH private key was manually deleted, access to the remote SSH server is lost until a new private key is placed on the remote server when an SSH key is removed from SSH-agent.

 Each operating system has a distinct method of enabling SSH-agent.
-Windows SSH-agent is off by default, but can be enabled from PowerShell:
+Windows SSH-agent can be enabled from PowerShell:

-if status is “Running” then SSH-agent should be working.
+if status of Windows SSH-Agent in Powershell is “Running” then SSH-agent should be working.

 For Linux, including Windows Subsystem for Linux: